RUR53: an Unmanned Ground Vehicle for Navigation, Recognition and Manipulation: Perception

-Finally, to find the 3D coordinates of the grip center, we project the 2D coordinates of the center $(u_c, v_c)$ onto the plane $\pi$ as follows.
-First, we find the 3D ray in the world coordinate system corresponding to the 2D coordinates of grip center.
-Then, we find the intersection of the ray with $\pi$ as in Equation~\ref{eq:plane_1} and Equation~\ref{eq:plane_2}:
+Finally, to find the 3D coordinates of the grip center, the 2D coordinates of the center $(u_c, v_c)$ are projected onto the plane $\pi$: the 3D ROI (in the world coordinate system) of the grip center is extracted from its 2D coordinate.
+Then, Equation~\ref{eq:plane_1} and Equation~\ref{eq:plane_2} compute the intersection of the ray with $\pi$: